gotom-io/api-doc-swagger/api-doc-supplements/global/valid_auth_headers_creation.md

 This is the most complicated authentication request header. <br/> It contains multiple parts that are concatenated together [(more to that later on)](#putittogetheranchor).
 <br/> The header contains these variables:

-1. `provider` which is as well referenced by others as 'auth-scheme'.
+1. `provider` is as well referenced by others as 'auth-scheme'.
 A simple string provided by gotom.
+Default value is "gotom_app_api".
-2. `user` it is a simple string provided by gotom
+2. `user` is a simple string provided by gotom
-3. `signature` it is a specially encoded token
+3. `signature` is a specially encoded token

 #### How to create the `signature` part?